Severson-Group/eMach/docs/source/EM_analyzers/bspm_mach_constants_analyzer.rst

 .. note::

-    The step and mesh size could sigificantly affect the results.
-User should consider making these values to be more fine.
+    The step and mesh size could significantly affect the results.
+The user should consider making these values to be more fine.

-Define problem and analyzer object
+Define Problem and Analyzer Object
 ------------------------------------

-Use the following code to create the problem and analyzer object.
+Use the following code to create the problem and analyzer object:

 .. code-block:: python